top of page

 ABOUT

-Recognized as a "gorgeous-voiced mezzo-soprano," (Broadway World), Hailey McAvoy is a versatile performer of opera, song, and cabaret who uses her voice to connect with audiences and amplify voices of living and lesser-known composers.
+Recognized as a "gorgeous-voiced soprano," (Broadway World), Hailey McAvoy is a versatile performer of opera, concert works, and song.

 As a performer with the neurological condition Cerebral Palsy, McAvoy is committed to amplifying the discussion around disability in the arts in order to make the performing arts more inclusive for all.
-She has a forthcoming essay exploring disability in the performing arts which will be published through
+She has spoken and written about accessibility in the arts for such organizations as the National Endowment For the Arts, AGMAzine, Classical Singer, the Common Senses Festival, and Opera America.

 SINGING WITH